jamesmaltes/Web-and-Database-Programming/README.md

 **<h1> List of all Technologies, Frameworks, and Programming languages Used</h1>**

 **<h2>Front End:</h2>**
-HTML and CSS were used for website user interface design and styling, while javascript was used to dynamically create forms and retrieve information from inputs based on form submission.
+HTML and CSS were used for website user interface design and styling, while Javascript was used to dynamically create forms and retrieve information from inputs based on form submission.

 **<h2>Back End:</h2>**
 Node.js, Express.js were used along with mySQL for database management and retrieval of database information to create tables for users, reservations, and labels (messages).